 Since diving into eye health a little more, I realized eye health friendly foods extend beyond carrots.
 The only way to obtain the antioxidants your eyes need is through your diet.
 I investigated what I would need, so the next time I am at the store I know what to buy. a.
 Fruits like mangoes, grapefruits and oranges.
 Oh, and berries too!
 They are packed full of Vitamin C. b.
 Leafy Greens—shout out to kale, spinach and collard greens!
 Since we are talking about green, don’t forget the broccoli.
 These guys are rich in antioxidants. c.
 Protein—salmon, shrimp and egg yokes!
 A side note about salmon: It’s full of Omega-3s (4). d.
 Look for bright orange colors because it has the pigment beta-carotene that your body will convert to vitamin A. Another idea is sweet potatoes or squash!

 Just like the image above, combine some eye healthy ingredients for lunch tomorrow!

 4. Think twice before smoking

-Smoking increases your chances of getting cataracts, optic nerve damage, and macular degeneration.
+Smoking increases your chances of getting cataracts, optic nerve damage and macular degeneration.
 Macular Degeneration is another medical term that doesn’t mean a ton to the average person.
 Let’s break it down.
 Basically, this causes vision loss and is the leading cause of blindness later in life (5).
-Get the bad chemical out of your system and think about ways to quit smoking.
+Get the bad chemicals out of your system and think about ways to quit smoking.

 5. Wear sunglasses